Using an employer of record in Australia

 • Public holidays: Paid leave for 10 to 12 public holidays per year, depending on the state or territory

-• Vacation time: 4 weeks of paid vacation time per year
+• Vacation time: 4 weeks of paid vacation time per year, with a carry-forward policy.

 • Sick leave: 10 days of paid personal/carerโ€™s leave each year, which can be used when ill or caring for a family member

-• Parental leave: Eligible employees can take up to 24 months of unpaid parental leave.
-The government also offers Parental Leave Pay for eligible primary carers.
+• Parental leave: Eligible employees can take up to 52 weeks of unpaid parental leave, which can be extended for another 52 weeks.
+The government also offers Parental Leave Pay for eligible employees (22 weeks for mothers, 2 weeks for fathers after July 2025).

 • Other leave: Includes compassionate leave, community service leave, and long service leave